kontez/unicorn/README.md

 scrolldisp.py
 -------------
 A library to make text scroll on the Unicorn.
-Due to the way I implemented it, the default rotation is upside down, USB and Ethernet port pointing upwards.
+Due to the way I implemented it, `unicorn.rotation(0)` makes display upside down, USB and Ethernet port pointing upwards.
+But, as I do not override it, you can choose the rotation of display however you want

-Contains a single class, ScrollDisp.
+Contains class, ScrollDisp, and a function, Display.
 Use

     import scrolldisp
     disp = scrolldisp.ScrollDisp()
+    scrolldisp.Display("some text")

 or

     from scrolldisp import *
     disp = ScrollDisp()
+    Display("some text")

 **Functions**